 The Domestic Violence Division Judges hear civil injunction for protection order (restraining order) cases.

 The goal of the Domestic Violence Court is to prioritize misdemeanor domestic violence and injunction violation cases based on the prevalent risks factors involved.

-The Domestic Violence Division has one of the few judicial review calendars in the country dedicated to the review of cases dealing with monitoring domestic violence and substance abusing batterers through a specialized calendar known as Domestic Violence Drug Court (DV Drug Court).
+The Domestic Violence Division has one of the few problem-solving courts in the country dedicated to the monitoring of domestic violence and substance abuse batterers through a specialized review calendar known as Domestic Violence Drug Court (DV Drug Court).